pivotal-cf/bookbinder/README.md

 The publish command creates 2 output directories, one named `output/` and one named `final_app/`.
 These are placed in the current directory and are cleared each time you run bookbinder.

-`final_app/` contains bookbinder's ultimate output: a Sinatra web-app that can be pushed to cloud foundry or run locally.
+`final_app/` contains bookbinder's ultimate output: a Rackup web-app that can be pushed to cloud foundry or run locally.

 `output/` contains intermediary state, including the final prepared directory that the `publish` script ran middleman against, in `output/master_middleman`.